LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson05.md

 ## Goals

+- Understand the role of functions in making code modular and reusable
-- Create and use anonymous functions
+- Create programmer-defined functions
-- Use recursion to create algorithms that solve recursive problems
-- Use functions as input parameters to other functions

 ## Objectives

-### Functions As Values

-- Understand and describe how functions in JavaScript can be used as values
-- Assign anonyous functions to variables
+*Note:* All objectives below refer to named functions

+- Explain what a function is
-- Write a function that takes another function as an input parameter
+- Write a function with no parameters, a single parameter, and multiple parameters
-- Call a function that takes another function as an input parameter
+- Call a funtion, with and without parameters

-### Anonymous Functions

-- Write an anonymous function
-- Explain how an anonymous function can be called, even though it doesn't have a defined name

-### Recursion

-- Describe the concept of a recursive problem, including the definitions of _base case_ and _recursive case_
-- Explain how base cases are important in preventing infinite loops
+- Understand the behavior of parameters that are not provided by the caller
+- Use a `return` statement to complete execution of a function
+- Use a `return` statement to provide a value to the function caller
+- Explain what a `return` statement does
+- Understand variable scope as it pertains to functions
+- Explain what variable shadowing is
-- Write a recursive function
+- Write a function that calls another function
+- Use properly descriptive names when defining functions